Vera Meyer

 Vera Meyer (born c.
-1970 in Hoyerswerda) is a German biotechnologist and professor at the Technical University of Berlin.
+1970 in Hoyerswerda) is a German biotechnologist and professor at Technische Universität Berlin.
 She is head of the department for Applied and Molecular Microbiology.
 Her main scientific field is the research of fungi and their potential use for a sustainable circular economy.
 Meyer also works as a visual artist, combining her scientific knowledge in microbiology with artistic creation.

 Life

-Vera Meyer studied Biotechnology at the Sofia University (Bulgaria) and at the Technical University of Berlin, where she graduated in 1996.
+Vera Meyer studied biotechnology at the Sofia University (Bulgaria) and at Technische Universität Berlin, where she graduated in 1996.
 In 2001 she earned a doctoral degree at the Institute of Biotechnology of the TU Berlin, followed 2008 by the habilitation in Microbiology and Genetics.

 As a visiting scientist, her studies brought Meyer to the Imperial College of Science, Technology and Medicine in London (2003) and to the department of Fungal Genetics and Metabolomics at Leiden University in the Netherlands (2005 - 2006).
 In 2008, Meyer was appointed assistant professor for Molecular Microbiology and Biotechnology at Leiden University, a position she held for three years.
-Since 2011 she is professor at the Institute of Biotechnology and head of its department for Applied and Molecular Microbiology at the Technical University of Berlin.
+Since 2011 she is professor at the Institute of Biotechnology and head of its department for Applied and Molecular Microbiology at TU Berlin.
 Her scientific work in the field of fungal biotechnology has been published in more than 120 publications (as of December 2022).
-In 2021 Vera Meyer was awarded a prize for excellence in teaching for her digital lectures during the Covid pandemic.
+In 2021 Vera Meyer was awarded a prize for excellence in teaching for her digital lectures during the COVID-19 pandemic.

 Since 2008 Vera Meyer is creating works of art using the pseudonym V. meer.
 The emphasis was first on painting and graphics, from 2013 on the focus shifted toward sculptures.
 She invents objects from chance finds like forest mushrooms, decaying wood and scrap metal.
 Inspired by her scientific work with fungi in microbiology, she merges these materials in the sense of a found object.
 Through her art work she wants to enhance awareness for fungi and their potential in biotechnology and for a sustainable bioeconomy in general.
-Together with the architect Sven Pfeiffer she is the founder of the Berlin SciArt collective MY-CO-X, which was established in 2020.
+Together with the architect Sven Pfeiffer she is the founder of the Berlin SciArt collective MY-CO-X, which was established in 2020 and took part in the TinyBe 2021 exhibition with the house sculpture MY-CO SPACE.
+In 2024 the sculpture is part of the show "Closer to Nature" at Berlinische Galerie, Germany.
+The show's focus is a change of paradigm in modern architecture for more sustainability.